openreplay/documentation/content/deployment/deploy-kubernetes.md

 NGINX_REDIRECT_HTTPS=1 ./install.sh --app nginx
 ```

-If you haven't yet done that, go to your DNS service and create an `A Record` that points to the cluster using its public IP.
+If you haven't yet done that, go to your DNS service provider and create an `A Record` that points to the cluster using its public IP.

 You're all set now, OpenReplay should be accessible on your subdomain.
 You can create an account by visiting the `/signup` page (i.e. openreplay.mycompany.com/signup).